Anna-Assistant/Anna/docs/HowItWorks.md

 * _Hey, what is the weather_ - Anna will display the weather at your current location
 * _Hey, what is the weather in New Delhi_ - Anna will display the current weather at New Delhi

+### Translate
+Anna can even translate your word/phrases into the language you wish to hear !!
+* _Hey, translate My name is Anna_
+* _Hey, translate HELLO_

 ### Math